Last Update 22nd January, 2018

 This plugin really is a game changer when it comes to how the back end of WordPress works.
 I’ve been using it for a few months now on a few side projects, and it’s safe to say it has totally transformed the way I use WordPress.

 With a simple drag and drop editor, you can now change how WordPress looks and is structured without needing a new theme.
 You can build landing pages or buttons or full screen photo banners without any coding.
 Absolutely wonderful plugin and worth the fees simply in the amount you save by no longer needing a coder.

 Redirect comments to a thank you page and much more.

 If you’ve ever left a comment on Blog Tyrant you’ll see that you get redirected to a little thank you page that encourages you to sign up.
 That is done with this plugin, which has now been expanded to include other features like emailing people who leave a comment, disallowing comments if they are too short or too long, etc.

 If it’s by the team at Yoast you know it is trustworthy.
 We’ve been using this for years and highly recommend it for some really cool and necessary comment features.

-Thrive Leads is a really comprehensive, paid plugin that allows you to build some incredibly powerful opt-in forms and screen takeovers.
-These are excellent ways to grow your mailing list, and the good thing about Thrive is that it allows you to test and track them all with in-built stats.
+OptinMonster is the most comprehensive lead generation plugin for WordPress that allows you to convert abandoning website visitors into email subscribers.
+You can use it to create high-converting optin forms like exit-intent popups, fullscreen welcome mats, slide-in scroll boxes, and more.
+These are excellent ways to grow your mailing list, and the good thing about OptinMonster is that it allows you to test and track them all with in-built stats.